t83714/fractal-component/docs/api/ManageableComponentOptions.md

   - `debounce(mileseconds, pattern, childSaga, ...args: any[])`
   - `actionChannel(pattern, buffer)`

+The `effects` only offers namespaced version `effect creator` functions that are deal with actions or state as only action dispatch & store operations will be impacted by the namespace.
+Other `effect creator` functions (e.g. `fork`, `call` etc.) can be accessed directly through [redux-saga APIs](https://redux-saga.js.org/docs/api/).

 Here is a sample saga:
 ```javascript
 import { cancelled } from "redux-saga/effects"